ghiscoding/aurelia-slickgrid/README.md

 Contributions are very welcome, this is what the community is for.
 If you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.

 ## Like my work?
-If you like my work, you can also support me with caffeine :smile:
+If you like my work, you can also support me with caffeine :coffee:
 [Buy Me a Coffee](https://ko-fi.com/N4N679OT)

 ## Screenshots